mjkwis/AIxCards/.ai/auth-account-delete-implementation-plan.md

 **Endpoint:** `DELETE /api/auth/account`

-**Cel:** Trwałe usunięcie konta użytkownika wraz z wszystkimi powiązanymi danymi z systemu AIxCards.
-Endpoint realizuje prawo użytkownika do bycia zapomnianym (RODO/GDPR compliance) poprzez usunięcie konta użytkownika z tabeli `auth.users` oraz wszystkich powiązanych danych dzięki CASCADE constraints.
+**Purpose:** Permanent deletion of user account along with all associated data from the AIxCards system.
+The endpoint implements the user's right to be forgotten (GDPR compliance) by removing the user account from the `auth.users` table and all related data through CASCADE constraints.

-**Funkcjonalność:**
+**Functionality:**

-- Wymaganie validnego JWT tokenu (użytkownik musi być zalogowany)
+- Require valid JWT token (user must be logged in)
-- Walidacja tożsamości użytkownika
+- User identity validation
-- Usunięcie wszystkich flashcards użytkownika (CASCADE)
+- Delete all user flashcards (CASCADE)
-- Usunięcie wszystkich generation_requests użytkownika (CASCADE)
+- Delete all user generation_requests (CASCADE)
-- Usunięcie użytkownika z auth.users (Supabase Auth)
+- Delete user from auth.users (Supabase Auth)
-- Invalidacja wszystkich sesji użytkownika
+- Invalidate all user sessions
-- Usunięcie refresh token cookie
+- Remove refresh token cookie
-- Zwrócenie pustej odpowiedzi 204 No Content
+- Return empty 204 No Content response

-**User Stories:** Wymagane dla GDPR/RODO compliance - prawo do bycia zapomnianym
+**User Stories:** Required for GDPR compliance - right to be forgotten

-**Bezpieczeństwo:** Endpoint chroniony, wymaga autentykacji, irreversible operation z konfirmacją
+**Security:** Protected endpoint, requires authentication, irreversible operation with confirmation

 ---